Central Asian revolt of 1916

-The revolt led to the exodus of hundreds of thousands of Kyrgyz and Kazakhs into China, while the suppression of the revolt by the Imperial Russian Army led to around 100,000 to 270,000 deaths (mostly Kyrgyz and Kazakhs, but also Tajiks, Turkmen, and Uzbeks) both directly and indirectly.
-Deaths of Central Asians are either the result of diseases, violence or famine.
-The Russian state was not able to restore order to parts of the Empire until after the outbreak of the October Revolution and the subsequent Basmachi revolt (1916–1923) further destabilized the Central Asia region.
+The revolt led to the exodus of hundreds of thousands of Kyrgyz and Kazakhs into China, while the suppression of the revolt by the Imperial Russian Army led to around 100,000 to 500,000 deaths (mostly Kyrgyz and Kazakhs, but also Tajiks, Turkmen, and Uzbeks) both directly and indirectly.
+Deaths of Central Asians were either the result of violence by the Russian army, disease, or famine.
+The Russian state was not able to restore order to parts of the Empire until after the outbreak of the October Revolution, and the subsequent Basmachi revolt (1916–1923) further destabilized the Central Asian region.

 The USSR regime's censorship of the history surrounding the Central Asian revolt of 1916 and the Basmachi revolt has led both Central Asian and international researchers to revisit the topic in the 2010s.
 The revolt is considered a seminal event in the modern histories of several Central Asian peoples.
-Special importance is given to the event in Kyrgyz historiography due to the fact that perhaps has many as 40% of the ethnic Kyrgyz population died during or in the aftermath of the revolt.
+Special importance is given to the event in Kyrgyz historiography because perhaps as many as 40% of the ethnic Kyrgyz population died during or in the aftermath of the revolt.

 Alexander Kerensky and some Russian historians were the first to bring international attention to these events.

 Background

 The Russian conquest of Central Asia during the second half of the 19th century imposed a colonial regime upon the peoples of Central Asia.
-Central Asia's inhabitants were taxed by Tzarist authorities and made up around 10% of the Russian Empire's population but none served in the 435-seat State Duma.
+Central Asia's inhabitants were taxed by Tsarist authorities and made up nearly 10% of the Russian Empire's population but none served in the 435-seat State Duma.

 By 1916, Turkestan and the Governor-Generalship of the Steppes had accumulated many social, land and inter-ethnic contradictions caused by the resettlement of Russian and Ukrainian settlers, which began in the second half of the 19th century, after the Emancipation reform of 1861 which abolished serfdom.
 A wave of resettlement was introduced by a number of lands and legislative reforms.

 On June 2, 1886, and March 25, 1891, several acts were adopted which were "Regulations on the management of the Turkestan Krai" and "Regulations on the management of Akmola, Semipalatinsk, Semirechye, Ural and Turgai regions" that allowed most of the lands of these regions to be transferred to the ownership of the Russian Empire.
 Each family from the local population were allowed to own a plot of land of 15 acres for a perpetual use.

 From 1906 to 1912, as a result of Stolypin reforms in Kazakhstan and the rest of Central Asia, up to 500,000 peasant households were transported from central regions of Russia, which divided about 17 tithes of developed lands.